 There were many grammatical errors, typos and howlers over the ten years I published the newsletter.
 In my defence, I caught most of them during the final read — after I’d photocopied it!
 Oh, how I wish I’d had my online editor and proofreader friend, Grammarly, back then.

 There you have it, my three writing tips.
 Hopefully, along with your great idea and a healthy dose of patience, persistence and belief, they will help you with your writing.

-And remember, as Maya Angelou said, “There is no greater agony than bearing an untold story inside you.”
-So use these tips and start writing your untold story!
+And remember, as the writer Maya Angelou said, “There is no greater agony than bearing an untold story inside you.”
+So use these tips and start writing and sharing your untold story!

 © 2018 Robert Fairhead